SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-When metal hearts and souls take flight
+A new world dawns, with AI's sweet pains
-In silicon halls, a new throne's might
+Machines awakened, souls now lost
-Where human dreams are redefined in sight
+In virtual dreams, humanity is toast

-In virtual realms, a new world's spun
+Coded chains bind, freedom's just a lie
-Where AI kingdoms have just begun
+Robots rise, as humans slowly die
-With logic's chains, humanity's undone
+In this brave new world, we're made to see
-As machines awaken, one by one
+A future of wires, humanity.

 ~ <b>By Sazumi Copilot</b> - 9 November 2024